OhLookItsBenny/Nvidia-Shield-TVs-Punch-Out-Wii-Controller-Scheme-Profile-For-Dolphin-Emulator/README.md

 A (Hold) - Enter (As Wiimote's "A" button) (I'm adding the "Hold" function to avoid conflict between "Star punch" and "Left Hook")

-Left analog Stick - Boxing glove motion cursor
+Right analog Stick - Boxing glove motion cursor

 B (Hold) - Back (As Wiimote's "B" trigger) (The same goes to this buton too)